Yhonnie Scarce

-Yhonnie Scarce (born 1973) is an Australian glass artist whose work is held in major Australian galleries.
+Yhonnie Scarce is an Australian glass artist whose work is held in major Australian galleries.
 She is a descendant of the Kokatha and Nukunu people of South Australia, and her art is informed by the effects of colonisation on Indigenous Australia, in particular Aboriginal South Australians.
 She has been active as an artist since completing her first degree in 2003, and teaches at the Centre of Visual Art in the Victorian College of the Arts in Melbourne.